multigcs/LinuxCNC-RIO/plugins/joint_stepper/README.md

 this will set the right SCALE parameter in you .ini

-negative values are to reverse the direction
+use negative values to reverse the direction

 ```
 [AXIS_X]